401K guide

 • Do not ignore vesting, fees, taxes, Roth/traditional choices, loans, or withdrawals.

-• Do not rely on this tool to enforce IRS contribution limits.
+• Do not rely on this tool to enforce IRS contribution limits or catch-up rules.

 What to try next